Links Between Asthma and Headache

 To me, Imitrex is the best headache medicine ever.
 Now I just make sure I have one in my pocket, and that’s all I need to prevent headaches.
 In this way, it is similar to having an albuterol inhaler in my pocket, where just having it prevents asthma.
 Ever work yourself into an asthma attack because you were worried about not having your rescue inhaler?
 That used to happen to me a lot.
 Now, thanks to Advair, this is no longer the case.

 What causes migraines?
 What are migraines?
+How are they different from headaches?
 These are all questions I have investigated in recent days.
-I do not want to go into them, as they are all covered by the experts over at migraine.com
+I do not want to go into them, as they are all covered by the experts over at Migraine.com

 At the beginning of this post, I mentioned suspecting the asthma-headache link long ago.
 As a kid, I often pondered the link.
 What causes my headaches?